DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/10 Appearance and Editing/10 Form Layout Customization.md

 ---

 If you need to implement major changes (for example, arrange items and groups), use the **editing**.[form](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/#form) property.
-Declare the required items for this object and specify the [dataField](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#dataField) property.
+Declare all required items for a column object and specify the [dataField](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#dataField) property.

 DataGrid automatically generates editors with the related event handlers for the form items based on column settings and other DataGrid options like [onEditorPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#dataField).
 Do not use the [editCellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate) or [editorOptions](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editorOptions) properties for items that are bound to **dataField** in the **editing.form** configuration.
 You can add unbound items just like for a regular [Form](/Documentation/ApiReference/UI_Components/dxForm/) component.